dkettchen/popular_ship_stats/visualisation/ao3_femslash_rankings_2014_2023/analysis_2014_2023_femslash_data.md

 ![alt text](ao3_femslash_rankings_charts/femslash_race_stats/femslash_non_white_distr_2014_2023.png)

-The ratios are similarly dreadful as in the overall analysis, but east asian involved ships have pretty steadily grown in number over the years.
+The ratios are similarly dreadful as in the total analysis, but east asian involved ships have pretty steadily grown in number over the years.

 This figure shows the average rank that each category had each year.